 The Financial Conduct Authority requires the Firm to operate a complaints handling policy that enables the effective identification, investigation and resolution of customer complaints.

-Principle 6 of the FCA’s Principles for Businesses requires the Firm to treat customers fairly.
-Part of the Firm’s commitment to treating customers fairly is to ensure that customers do not experience any post-sale barriers such as experiencing difficulties in lodging complaints.
+Principle 6 of the Financial Conduct Authority’s Principles for Businesses expects the Firm to treat its customers fairly and honestly.
+One of the Firm’s undertakings to treat customers well is to make sure that their customers don’t suffer any barriers after the sale such as having difficulty in making complaints.

-In other words, a complaint is any expression of dissatisfaction about the provision of the Firm’s claims management activities, whether justified or not.
+To put this another way, a complaint is an expression of feeling unsatisfied about any provision of the Firm’s own claims management actions, whether such a complaint is justified or not.

 Submitting A Complaint

-The Firm seeks to provide customers and potential customers with excellent customer service.
-However, in the event that a customer or potential customer wants to lodge a complaint to the Firm they are able to do so by email, telephone or post.
-A complaint can be lodged on the below:
+The Firm always wants to give customers and possible future customers excellent client service at all times.
+But if a customer or possible future customer wishes to complain to the Firm then they will be able to do that by phone, by email, or by post.
+Such a complaint may be made to the below:

 · Telephone: 0161 823 4343